How your regular gift could help girls like Esther

 Q&A What is UK Aid Match?

-Give today and your donation will be doubled by the UK Government at no extra cost to you.
+Give today and your donation will be doubled by the UK Government.
 Even better, set up a monthly donation and your first three regular gifts will be doubled.
 This match funding will help pay for projects in Kenya, focused on reducing all forms of violence against women and girls.
 All donations made to this appeal between 7 March and 7 June 2018 will be matched, up to £5 million.

 Telling Esther’s story